List of Red vs. Blue episodes: Season 14 (2016)

 A collection of canonical and non-canonical stories of the RVB universe.

 The Shisno Trilogy

 Season 15 (2017)

 An investigative reporter and her bumbling cameraman search for the Reds and Blues and answers for attacks on the UNSC.

-Season 16: "The Shisno Paradox" (2018)
+Season 16: The Shisno Paradox (2018)

-The Reds and Blues attempt to go back in time to prevent Washington's injury, but messing with the space-time continuum will have drastic consequences.
+The Reds and Blues venture through the space-time continuum with drastic consequences.

-Season 17: "Singularity" (2019)
+Season 17: Singularity (2019)

 Donut leads the Reds and Blues against Genkins to restore the space-time continuum.